watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Infrastructure edition.md

 9. Update the provided connection string with a database "contentdb" and a replica set "globaldb".

-    >**Note**: Username and password redacted for brevity.
+    > **Note**: Username and password redacted for brevity.

     ```text
     mongodb://<USERNAME>:<PASSWORD>@fabmedical-sol2.documents.azure.com:10255/contentdb?ssl=true&replicaSet=globaldb
     ```

 10. You will setup a Kubernetes secret to store the connection string, and configure the content-api application to access the secret.
 First, you must base64 encode the secret value.
-Open your WSL window and use the following command to encode the connection string and then, copy the output.
+Open your Azure Cloud Shell window and use the following command to encode the connection string and then, copy the output.

     ```bash
     echo -n "<connection string value>" | base64 -w 0